HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

     one cannot deny their cheaper prices and decent taste, especially in the ice-cold Insulo-Omnijo
     where little grows natrually anyway.
+    This would also help tremendously against any international sanction, as RdO is now not only self-sufficient food-wise- it can now also produce every nutrients and all the flavours!
     <br>(NOTE: NEED TO THINK OF A BRAND NAME FOR THE FOOD)

   3. **Ending diseases and aging**